 Book your trip to Fremantle through Captain Cook Cruises.

 For wine-lovers, the Swan Valley is Perth’s very own slice of heaven.
 Start the day with a walk at Bells Rapids before the crowds arrive (bonus: entry and parking are free).
-Then, head down the road to The Cheese Barrel for delicious locally made cheese boards with a view over the vines at Olive Farm Wines.
+Then, head down the road the Swan Valley Gourmet Farm Café for sustainable paddock to plate meals, or enjoy a wine tasting at Olive Farm Wines.
 If you don’t have a car, you could take a cruise from Perth or try a guided tour of the wineries by boat.
 If you’re up for exploring as many wineries as possible, you can book a bus tour, or get active and do a tour by bike.

 You might be fooled into thinking Perth is one wide open plain, but as you drive east, you’ll find the Perth Hills.
 To explore the natural beauty of the area, you can hire a bike near the Kalamunda Mountain Bike Park and try out world-class mountain biking trails that take you through incredible native forest.
 To book your mountain biking adventure, head to Rock’n’Roll Mountain Biking.